jbranch96/Blackjack-Card-Game/ReadMe.md

 # Game Modes
 ## 2-Player Mode
 In this mode, two players take turns making their selection to either hit or stand.
 The player to bust first loses.
-To win, a player must either reach Blackjack (hand value = 21) or if both players have decided to stand the player with the higher hand value wins.
+To win, a player must either reach Blackjack (hand value = 21) or if both players have decided to stand, the player with the higher hand value wins.
 If both players have decided to stand with equivalent hand values then the result is a tie game.

 ## Vs-Computer Mode
 In the Vs-Computer mode, one user competes against the computer.
-On each turn of the computer, it will take a hit until it's hand value reaches 17 or higher.
+On each turn of the computer, the computer will take a hit until it's hand value reaches 17 or higher.
 Upon reaching 17 or higher the computer will stand.

 # Python Blackjack Console App:
 ![Python-Blackjack-Console-App](./images/python-console-app.png)